georgebuilds/geezus.online/readme.md

 2. Install the dependencies

 `composer install`

 3. Change properties in configuration.php to your liking
+4. Add "X-Geezus-Key" header in DialogFlow console's fulfillment settings, using key from above configuration file
-4. Run Geezus
+5. Run Geezus

 `php -S localhost:80 -t public`

-5. Visit Geezus with your web browser at http://localhost/
+6. Visit Geezus with your web browser at http://localhost/